Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 - Introduce bulleted lists with a colon or a heading.
 - Don’t use commas at the end of list items (for bulleted or numbered lists).
 - If any list item contains two or more sentences, punctuate all list items.
 - If all list items are one sentence or fragments, don’t punctuate.
+This doesn't apply to procedural steps, which should end with punctuation.
 - Never put a comma or semicolon at the end of a bulleted or numbered list item.
-  Treat each list item as a self-contained piece of information.
+- Treat each list item as a self-contained piece of information.

 ---